xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 There are currently over 7000 commonly used [Coordinate Reference Systems (CRS)](https://spatialreference.org/ref/epsg/) for geospatial data in the authoritative EPSG database!
 And of course an infinite number of custom-defined CRSs.
-[xproj.CRSIndex](https://xproj.readthedocs.io/en/latest/) gives Xarray objects an automatic awareness of the coordinate reference system operations like `xr.align()`, which can raise an informative error when there is a CRS mismatch:
+[xproj.CRSIndex](https://xproj.readthedocs.io/en/latest/) gives Xarray objects an automatic awareness of the coordinate reference system so that operations like `xr.align()` raises an informative error when there is a CRS mismatch:

 ```python
 from xproj import CRSIndex